Restaurant labor costs are skyrocketing — and that's if you can even find new staff members.

 How to Reduce Labor Costs in a Restaurant

 As mentioned, your employee schedule is key to managing and lowering labor costs at your restaurant.
 By crafting your schedule with intention, using a data-driven mindset, and implementing new technology, you can help optimize the amount of employees in the restaurant at any given time — ensuring employees are being optimally utilized.

 Let’s take a look at a few ways you can reduce labor costs in your restaurant through the use of informed scheduling:

 There’s a myth in the restaurant and hospitality industry that bringing in more staff gives your guests better service.

-You want to give your guests a great dining experience with incomparable customer service.
-To plan for this, you may think to bring in more servers or additional cooks for faster ticket times.
-But when you have too many people working and not enough work to be done, employees may wind up getting bored or distracted and ultimately giving less than great customer service.
-Their tips will suffer, too, says Rewards Network.
+Of course, you want to give your guests a great dining experience with incomparable customer service.
+To plan for this, you may think about bringing in more servers or additional cooks for faster ticket times.
+But when you have too many people working and not enough work to be done, employees may wind up getting bored and feeling disengaged.
+And according to Rewards Network, overstaffing your restaurant can lead to your employees’ tips shrinking, too.